What is Dandruff?

 What Causes Dandruff?

-- Increased oil production on your scalp, under your beard, eyebrows, or eyelashes.
-Increased oil production is often the result of hormonal imbalance.
-Increased oil production feeds a type of yeast that can grow on your scalp called Malassezia
+- Increased oil production on your scalp, under your beard, eyebrows, or eyelashes is often the result of hormonal imbalance.
+It feeds a type of yeast called Malassezia that can grow on your scalp.

 - Skin conditions like eczema or psoriasis can also lead to dry, itchy, flaky skin.